ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 ## Route transitions

-It's easy to add a nice transition between routes, leveraging the built-in [transitions](https://svelte.dev/docs#Transitions) of Svelte 3.
+It's easy to add a nice transition between routes, leveraging the built-in [transitions](https://svelte.dev/docs#Transitions) of Svelte.

 For example, to make your components fade in gracefully, you can wrap the markup in a container (e.g. `<div>`, or `<section>`, etc) and attach a Svelte transition to that.
 For example: